shenfe/puppeteer-service/README.md

     });
 ```

-This way is lightweight but too simple to communicate with the server via websocket.
+This way is lightweight but too simple to communicate with the server via WebSocket.

 ## Development